asyncapi/avro-schema-parser/README.md

 ### Support of required attributes

-We assume that required fields are fields with no default value and without the `"null"` union element.
+Required fields are fields with no default value and without the `"null"` union element.

 ### Support for extra attributes on top of Avro specification